If you’ve ever wondered which Hogwarts House you would be sorted into, then wonder no more with these delicious and fun Sorting Hat Cupcakes!

 Beat in the eggs and the vanilla extract.

 Add the flour and baking soda until it forms a cake batter.
-Scrape the sides of the bowl while mixing to make sure everything gets mixed in properly.
+Scrape the sides of the bowl while mixing to make sure all of the dry ingredients get mixed in properly.

 Pour in the milk.
 Stir until the batter is smooth.

-Fill the cupcake pan about 2/3 full and bake for 15-20 minutes, or until the cupcakes turn golden brown and a toothpick comes out clean.
+Fill the cupcake tins about 2/3 full and bake for 15-20 minutes, or until the cupcakes turn golden brown and a toothpick comes out clean.
+Cool on a wire rack.

 Let the cupcakes cool completely.
-While they are cooling, make your frosting by mixing the vegetable shortening and butter until they are light and fluffy.
+While they are cooling, make your frosting by mixing the vegetable shortening and butter in a large bowl until they are light and fluffy.

 Add the vanilla, then gradually stir in the powdered sugar.
 Make sure to scrape the sides as you mix.
 The frosting will appear dry.